-CTRL+N (Windows); #+N (Macintosh)
+CTRL+N (Windows); 第+N (Macintosh)

-This command in the File menu creates a new Graphite document.
+This command in the File menu, or in the Window>General palette, creates a new Graphite document.

 The new document has no name (the title bar shows Untitled 1), and is set with the default options, such as pen style or grid display.